Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: System Model and Existing Methods

-To reconstruct the high-dimensional \ac{fas} channel $\bf h$ according to the low-dimensional pilot $\bf y$, a well-known method is the \ac{cs}.
+To reconstruct the high-dimensional \ac{fas} channel $\bf h$ from the low-dimensional pilot $\bf y$, a well-known method is the \ac{cs}.
 Under the assumption of spatially-sparse channels, the \ac{cs}-based channel estimator can achieve considerable performance in \ac{mimo} systems with hybrid structure \cite{Gao'16'j}.
-For our considered \ac{fas} channel estimation, by viewing switch matrix $\bf S$ as a virtual analog precoder, many \ac{cs}-based methods can be adopted to reconstruct channel $\bf h$ with reduced pilots.
-Specifically, the realization is explained as follows.
+For our considered \ac{fas} channel estimation, by viewing switch matrix $\bf S$ as a virtual analog precoder, \ac{cs}-based methods can be similarly adopted.